OverLordGoldDragon/see-rnn/README.md

  - Monitoring **weights & activations progression** - how each changes epoch-to-epoch, iteration-to-iteration
  - Evaluating **learning effectiveness** - how well gradient backpropagates layer-to-layer, timestep-to-timestep
  - Assessing **layer health** - what percentage of neurons are "dead" or "exploding"
+ - Tracking **weight decay** - how various schemes (e.g. l2 penalty) affect weight norms

 It enables answering questions such as:
  - Is my RNN learning **long-term dependencies**? >> Monitor gradients: if a non-zero gradient flows through every timestep, then _every timestep contributes to learning_ - i.e., resultant gradients stem from accounting for every input timestep, so the _entire sequence influences weight updates_.
 Hence, an RNN _no longer ignores portions of long sequences_, and is forced to _learn from them_
  - Is my RNN learning **independent representations**? >> Monitor activations: if each channel's outputs are distinct and decorrelated, then the RNN extracts richly diverse features.
  - Why do I have **validation loss spikes**? >> Monitor all: val. spikes may stem from sharp changes in layer weights due to large gradients, which will visibly alter activation patterns; seeing the details can help inform a correction
+ - Is my **weight decay excessive** or insufficient? >> Monitor weight norms: if values slash to many times less their usual values, decay might be excessive - or, if no effect is seen, increase decay

 For further info on potential uses, see [this SO](https://stackoverflow.com/questions/48714407/rnn-regularization-which-component-to-regularize/58868383#58868383).